billtubbs/array_funcs/README.md

 WARNINGS:
 - None of these functions have been thoroughly tested
 - I cannot guarantee what happens when issues such as floating-point overflow/underflow happen or when different array types such as unsigned ints are used (although 'nan' and 'inf' values are produced by default in some situations such as sqrt(-1))
-- The functions are written in assembler and there is virtually no exception handling
+- The functions are written in assembler and there is virtually no type checking or exception handling
 - If you don't specify the function arguments correctly you can easily overwrite memory and crash your processor.

 With more work, these functions could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray calculations and potentially other linear-algebra operations.
 See 'Future Work' discussion below.